Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 “Strange Fruit,” sung by Billie Holiday, poetry by Αbel Merropol.

 One of our skype research team meetings during the pandemic, that on November 17th, 2020, took place in between different time zones, those of Athens and Santiagο, but also in a charged atmosphere.
-This is a day commemorating the student uprising against the dictatorship of 1967-1974 in Greece with a public holiday, collective remembrances and massive rallies.
+That was a day commemorating the student uprising against the dictatorship of 1967-1974 in Greece with a public holiday, collective remembrances and massive rallies.
 In November 14th, 1973, students, with support from other workers syndicates, occupied the Polytechnic school in Athens against the oppressive military regime with the demand-slogan: Bread-Education-Liberty.
 In the early morning of 17th November, the regime caused a bloodshed sending a tank to crash the Polytechnic resistance movement.
-This year’s memorialization echoed a legendary Greek court ruling in the early fall that declared the far-right Golden Dawn party that had associations with the military junta, a criminal organization.
-On the other hand, the current conservative government of New Democracy, with the pretense of the pandemic, banned authoritatively any public gathering commemorating the Polytechnic uprising all over Greece.
-Michalis Chrisochoidis, the minister for citizen’s protection, in pathologizing collective protests characteristically announced that “the streets and demonstrations carry virus and produce illness”.
+The 2020 year’s memorialization echoed a legendary Greek court ruling in the early fall that declared the far-right Golden Dawn party that had associations with the military junta, a criminal organization.
+On the other hand, the conservative government of New Democracy at the same year, with the pretense of the pandemic, banned authoritatively any public gathering commemorating the Polytechnic uprising all over Greece.
+Michalis Chrisochoidis, the minister for citizen’s protection, in pathologizing collective protests characteristically announced that “the streets and demonstrations carry virus and produce illness.”

 Achille Mbembe writes: